joaoordine/mangrove_microbiota/README.md

 Taxonomical identification of sequenced genomes - TYGS: https://tygs.dsmz.de

 Annotation and analysis of secondary metabolite biosynthesis gene clusters was performed with antiSMASH: https://antismash.secondarymetabolites.org/#!/start

+When trying to submit the assembled genomes on Genome - NCBI database, I had to trim the scaffolds to avoid issues.
+For that:
+## Go to script 12.
+NCBI submission